-Located in the CBD of La Défense, the monumental Grande Arche is a 20th-century version of the Arc de Triomphe.
+Located in the outskirts of Paris, the monumental Grande Arche de La Défense is a 20th-century version of the Arc de Triomphe.
 Instead of celebrating military victories, the monument is dedicated to humanity and humanitarian ideals.
-Alongside the Eiffel Tower, it is probably Paris’ most imposing monument.
+Alongside the Eiffel Tower, it is probably Paris’ most imposing landmark.

 Like the Eiffel Tower at the time of its inauguration, the controversial Grande Arche was not welcomed by everyone.
 The President was often compared to Louis XIV, the Egyptian Pharaohs or even “dieu” (god) by the media for his zeal for building long-lasting and imposing landmarks throughout the French capital.
 But for Mitterrand, the timing was once again historic: for plans were being made for the huge celebrations of the bicentenary of the French Revolution to take place in 1989.

 The French president launched a great national design competition in 1982 and hundreds of proposals for the Head Défense were studied.
 Amongst them, Danish architect Johan-Otto Von Spreckelsen (1929-1987) was chosen.
 It featured an open cube to look like a window open to the world with and gazing towards the future.